up42/docs/source/up42-blocks/data/meteomatics.rst

 .. warning::

-  The arcseconds resolution for retrieving time series of a variable will be set based on the size of chosen AOI.
-In this way, hitting the limit of query point provided by meteomatics api will be avoided.
+  The arcseconds resolution for retrieving the time series of a variable will be set based on the size of chosen AOI.
+In this way, hitting the limit of query point provided by meteomatics API will be avoided.

 .. tip::
   In order to be able to read NetCDF files, you can either use free applications like `Panoply website <https://www.giss.nasa.gov/tools/panoply/>`_ or using `Ncview <http://cirrus.ucsd.edu/~pierce/software/ncview/quick_intro.html>`_.